PROGRAMME

 Conference Programme

-The preliminary programme for the 3rd EAAA Conference is available HERE in PDF format.
+The final version of the programme for the 3rd EAAA Conference is available HERE in PDF format.

 Keynote Speaker